 Project Recovery Iowa on Facebook

-These Facebook pages contain information on group meetings, fairs where the program will be in attendance, and the mission statement for the program.
+These Facebook pages contain information on group meetings, fairs where the program has been in attendance, and general information about the program.

 Tennessee Recovery Project on Facebook